 A cold winter doesn't have to mean unexpected bills and boiler breakdowns- there's a lot you can do yourself to help keep your home and heating system ticking over, Pete Kealey our npower engineer tells you how.

 " When I’m out visiting customers, the most common questions I get asked are about energy efficiency and boiler maintenance.
 That and how to bleed a radiator!
 Here’s my advice on keeping your house cosy."

-Save around £75 a year using your programmable thermostat
+Save up to £85 a year using your programmable thermostat

 Time your hot water